Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 #Silver Bullet Encryption Tool
-Silver Bullet Encryption Tool is an encryption tool based on three-dimensional cryptography model (it can be called 'advanced one time pad').
-It also contains true random number generator which makes stream of random data by making data corruption intentionally.
+Silver Bullet Encryption Tool is an encryption tool based on three-dimensional cryptography model (it can also be called 'advanced one time pad').
+It also true random number generator which makes stream of random data by making data corruption intentionally.

-From v5.0, Silver Bullet Encryption Tool is a python module.
-It does not have user interface anymore from that version.

 #Install
 On Windows machines or virtualenv
 >python3 setup.py install
 Installing directly on Unix-based system
 >sudo python3 setup.py install